Technology

 How Windsock Size and Shape Affect Performance

-The size and shape of a windsock can greatly affect its performance.
+The size and shape of a windsock can significantly affect its performance.

 A larger windsock will catch more wind.